kishor-rajbanshi/laravel-cd-workflow/README.md

 - `<BRANCH_NAME>_USERNAME`: Username for SSH access.
 - `<BRANCH_NAME>_MIN_PHP_VERSION`: Minimum PHP version required.
 - `<BRANCH_NAME>_COMPOSER`: (Optional) Composer path if stored in a non-default location.

+**Note**: It syncs the files using Git, so ensure that Git is properly configured.